algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 PyOxidizer is a utility for producing binaries that embed Python.
 However, it is no longer actively maintained, which makes it a less desirable option for our needs.

 ## Preferred option

+Based on observations so far we are leaning towards a combination of Option 1 and 3.
+Where we would use PyInstaller to build native binaries for Windows, Mac and Linux and use cibuildwheel to build native wheels for different platforms and python versions with frozen dependencies which can aid a bit with issues around pipx not respecting the lockfiles.

 ## Selected option